Logo

 You may know that Professor Humphrey is an honorary 10th dan in the Bujinkan.
 His plaque hangs on the board in the HombuDojo.

-Q. You are now one of the few 14th Dan in the Bujinkan.
+Q: You are now one of the few 14th Dan in the Bujinkan.
 The talk of 15th Dan being able to give the 5th dan is everywhere.
-What are your felling about being able to soon give that test?
+What are your feelings about being able to soon give that test?

 I never think about it.

-Q. Individual Bujinkan Dojo are generally responsible for organising there own syllabus and grade structure.
-Do you think that this is a strong or a weakpoint?
+Q: Individual Bujinkan Dojo are generally responsible for organizing their own syllabus and grade structure.
+Do you think that this is a strong or a weak point?

 I don’t think about this either.
 In my case, I have just tried to teach Bujinkan Budo the way it was taught to me.